Skip to content

 • you are debugging auth or payload shape directly

-• Choose API when you need full control or lower-level debugging.
+• Choose API when you need full control, custom integration, or lower-level debugging.